NickMcConnell/AngbandPlus/lib/info/readme.txt

 levelnn.txt    The player has reached level nn for the first time this game.

+beginnn.txt    A beginning player has reached level nn for the first time this game.
+               Level 10 is the last time this tip will be shown, as a player is has the beginner option removed at this level.

 dungeonaa.txt  The player has reached dungeon aa for the first time this game.

 depthaa-bb.txt The player has reached depth bb in dungeon aa for the first time this